DFE-Digital/get-help-with-tech/app/views/devices_guidance/replace_a_faulty_device.md

 ### If a device stops working after 3 days

-School, local authority and academy trust contacts can raise a support request on the [Support Portal](https://computacenterprod.service-now.com/dfe) from 4 January 2021 to request a replacement for a faulty device.
+School, local authority and academy trust contacts can raise a support request on the [Support Portal](https://computacenterprod.service-now.com/dfe) to request a replacement for a faulty device.

 Requests for replacement devices from schools will be sent to the local authority or academy trust to be approved.
 The reason we ask for approval is because if the device has stopped working because a user has damaged the device, your local authority or academy trust will be charged for a replacement.